sybrew/the-seo-framework/readme.txt

 	- The top-spacing should still be fixed (and it the bottom-spacing is not even with the top now), and we might want to revert gutenberg-specific changes?
 	- The sidebar box width is still broken, I thought they had fixed that? https://github.com/WordPress/gutenberg/issues/20206

+TODO test oEmbed alterations in our Multisite network (call other post with/without within network, should be 4 tests: with/without, with/with, without/with, without/without).
+	* Mind the 1 hr transient cache for proxies (based on unique REST args via get_proxy_item()).

 **For everyone:**

 * **Added:**
 	* Advanced query protection.
 		* This protection helps mitigate against a new form of WordPress query exploitation we discovered.
-This can be invoked either intentionally or accidentally, causing Google to index thousands of pages that shouldn't exist.
+This can be invoked either intentionally or accidentally, causing Google to crawl and index thousands of pages that shouldn't exist.
 		* The option for this is enabled automatically for sites that install The SEO Framework for the first time.
 Otherwise, you'll have to tick a box under the Robots settings.
-		* When invoked, the meta tag `<meta name="tsf:aqp" value="1" />` will be outputted to indicate it's in effect, after the `noindex` attribute for robots.
+		* When invoked, the meta tag `<meta name="tsf:aqp" value="1" />` will be outputted to indicate it's in effect, after the `noindex,nofollow` attribute is set for robots.
 This tag will help us spot false positives.
-	* Feed indexing options (found under Feed Settings).
+		* Found under "Robots Meta Settings > General".
+	* You can now choose to enable or disable oEmbed.
+		* This won't remove the generation of the script endpoints, you can still call them.
+The pages simply won't point to them anymore, which is enough.
+		* If you want to completely disable oEmbed, use the [Disable Embeds plugin](https://wordpress.org/plugins/disable-embeds/).
+		* Found under "Social Meta Settings > General".
+	* You can now specify the theme color.
+		* Found under "Social Meta Settings  > General".
+	* You can now remove the author name (and author URL) from embeds.
+This removal is prominently desirable for Discord, but it also affects other sharing services.
+		* Found under "Social Meta Settings > oEmbed".
+		* TODO, experiences core bug: https://core.trac.wordpress.org/ticket/49543
+	* You can specify feed indexing options.
 This is useful for sites publishing podcasts.
+		* Found under "Feed Settings".
+	* You can now register your Baidu Search Resource Platform Code (webmasters verification code).
+		* Found under "Webmaster Meta Settings".
 	* With Polylang, now all sitemaps are flushed whenever you publish or update a post or page.
 	* Open Graph support for Easy Digital Downloads (EDD v2.9+) "downloads" attribute for `og:type`.
 	* We reintroduced the hyphen, it is now safe from incorrect texturization!